 The first place winners from each category, and the grand prize winner, will receive booth space at the distinguished International Boston Seafood Show in March, as well as airfare to and from the show.

 The Alaska Symphony of Seafood New Products Contest kicked off on February 3rd in Seattle, where the judges tasted, deliberated and selected their favorite products.
 Evaluations were based on the products’ packaging and presentation, overall eating experience, price and potential for commercial success.

-Sponsors for this year's event include: the National Oceanic and Atmospheric Administration, the Alaska Fisheries Development Foundation, Alaska Seafood Marketing Institute, Alaska Sustainable Salmon Fund, At-sea Processors Association, Northwest Fisheries Association, Trident Seafoods, Marine Stewardship Council, Orca Bay Seafoods, Alaska Air Cargo, Alaskan Brewing Co., American Seafoods Company, CFAB, Pacific Seafood Processors Association, Copper River Seafoods and Northern Air Cargo,
+Sponsors for this year’s event include: the Alaska Fisheries Development Foundation, Alaska Seafood Marketing Institute, At-sea Processors Association, Northwest Fisheries Association, Trident Seafoods, Alaska Longline Company, Marine Stewardship Council, American Seafoods Company, Yardarm Knot, NFS Surefish, Commercial Fishing and Agricultural Bank, Alaska Air Cargo, Alaskan Brewing Co., Pacific Seafood Processors Association, Copper River Seafoods, Ocean Beauty and Northern Air Cargo.

-The Gala Soiree concluded with the announcement of the Anchorage People's Choice winner, Crab Stuffed Pacific Salmon by Aqua Star, based on the attendees' votes.
+The Gala Soiree concluded with the announcement of the Anchorage People’s Choice winner, Wayne Carpenter’s Candysmoke, based on the attendees’ votes.

 For a complete list of this year’s winners go to: http://www.symphonyofseafood.com.

 About Alaska Symphony of Seafood